willin/js.cool/README.en.md

 ## THANKS

-... to [Cloudflare](https://www.cloudflare.com/) for their superb DNS service that makes this possible.
+Thanks to [Cloudflare](https://www.cloudflare.com/) for their superb DNS service that makes this possible.

+Thanks to [Vercel](https://vercel.com/) for their awesome hosting service that makes this possible.

 Donation ways: